open-telemetry/opentelemetry-python/ext/opentelemetry-ext-otlpexporter/README.rst

 .. |pypi| image:: https://badge.fury.io/py/opentelemetry-ext-otlpexporter.svg
    :target: https://pypi.org/project/opentelemetry-ext-otlpexporter/

-..
-FIXME should this exporter export to OTCollector only or to anything that understands OTLP?

 This library allows to export data to the OpenTelemetry Collector using the OpenTelemetry Protocol.

 Installation